ussoewwin/ComfyUI-DistorchMemoryManager/README.md

 # ComfyUI-DistorchMemoryManager

 An independent memory management custom node for ComfyUI.
-Provides Distorch memory management functionality for efficient GPU/CPU memory handling.
+Provides Distorch memory management functionality for efficient GPU/CPU memory handling.Other additional features include purging of SeedVR2 models and several other functions.

 ## Overview